Used iPhones: A guide on where and how to buy one

-Luckily though, there are a few ways to get a new iPhone – whether it’s as an upgrade or to replace a damaged, lost or stolen one.
-If you still have your older model, you can trade it in to get cash or a credit to put towards a new iPhone.
-You can even opt to replacing a broken or lost iPhone with a used or refurbished model.
+Luckily, though, there are a few ways to get a new iPhone — whether it’s as an upgrade or to replace a damaged, lost or stolen one.
+If you still have your older model, you can trade it in to get cash or a credit to put toward a new iPhone.
+You can even opt to replace a broken or lost iPhone with a used or refurbished model.

-Whatever your reason for needing a new one, you may wonder what’s the difference between used and refurbished.
+Whatever your reason for needing a new one, you may wonder what the difference is between used and refurbished.

 A used iPhone is essentially being sold as is, with a restored software experience.
-It generally falls on the seller to provide images of the device, so you can see if it has any scratches or cosmetic issues.
-The listing should also say if there’s a feature that doesn’t work, like a cracked screen or foggy front facing camera.
+It generally falls to the seller to provide images of the device so you can see if it has any scratches or cosmetic issues.
+The listing should also say if there’s a feature that doesn’t work, like a cracked screen or foggy front-facing camera.

 A refurbished iPhone has gone through diagnostic tests to make sure it meets the standards for sellable condition.
 In some cases, these might be returned iPhones or ones that were broken and have been repaired.
 An additional factory-refurbished warranty might be included, depending on where you get it.

 Whether you go for “used” or “refurbished,” you need to be sure you know what you’re getting.
 If you plan on purchasing from Decluttr, Gazelle, certain eBay sellers, a wireless carrier or even Apple, this is less of a concern.
-These select eBay users would be wireless carriers and big box electronic retailers, like Verizon, which operate stores on the site.
+These select eBay users would be wireless carriers and big-box electronic retailers, such as Verizon, that operate stores on the site.
 Buying from a true third-party seller, like an individual on eBay or Swappa, will require some due diligence.

 Know what you’re getting